5 Best Right Angle Drills 2022 – Reviews & Buying Guide

 1. DEWALT DCD740C1 Right Angle Drill – Best Overall

-The DEWALT DCD740C1 Cordless Right Angle Drill is the model you want to get if you’re going to be working in a lot of tight spaces and need superior power.
+The DEWALT DCD740C1 Cordless Right Angle Drill, our pick for the best right angle drill, is the model you want to get if you’re going to be working in a lot of tight spaces and need superior power.
 This model measures only four inches from front to back, making it one of the most compact right-angle drills you can find on the market today.
 It also weighs less than four pounds, making it a tool that won’t wear you out, even if you’re using it all day.
 The DEWALT 20V battery line is excellent, and you should get many hours of use out of this drill without having to recharge.

 It also comes with two speed settings.
 You can go with the low-torque, high-speed setting for simple tasks, or bear down with the high-torque, low-speed setting for when you need the extra power to get the job done.
 The only downside to this model is that it’s a bit pricey.
 You do get a case and a battery for the price, but it would be nice to see a second battery or another bonus included at its current price point.
 Still, if you’re willing to pay a premium for quality, this is the model you’ll want.